nicoaspra/lemniscateinstitute002/_services/calculus/DC-1.2-function-notation.md

 \end{align*}
 $$

-A significant advantage in utilizing this notation is that we can quickly identify the $\tcxA{input}$ and the $\tcxB{output}$ of the function by just looking at the final equation, where the input is the value inside the parenthesis and the output is the value at the other side of the equation.
+A significant advantage of utilizing this notation is that we can quickly identify the $\tcA{input}$ and the $\tcB{output}$ of the function by just looking at the final equation.
+The input is the value inside the parenthesis, and the output is the value on the other side of the equation.